MolSSI/QCEngine/devtools/azure_ci_images.md

 ACR.

-1. Have an [Azure Portal](https://azure.microsoft.com/en-us/account/) account through a Virginia Tech email address (this is something which has to be authorized by VT so we can allow access to the ARC, this may be relaxed in the future.)
+1. Have an [Azure Portal](https://azure.microsoft.com/en-us/account/) account through a Virginia Tech email address (this is something which has to be authorized by VT so we can allow access to the ACR, this may be relaxed in the future.)
 2. Create an [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/?nav=min) account with the same email address.
 These are different login nodes, even though they both run through Azure.
 This will be for access to the